imicezh/Quartz_on_spring/README.md

 # Quartz_on_spring
-fuse quartz with spring

-user Quartz in Spring Framework
+Basically run Quartz native function in your code, but using datasource that Spring provides and JOB instance managed by Spring Container.